 This is the third generation and middle stage under the “five computer generations”.
 The computers of this generation could be developed after the development of the Integrated Circuit.
 Integrated Circuits were made of silicon.
 A single 1C could hold a number of transistors and resistors.
 This was also called Chip.
 The computers of this generation were 1000 times fast as compared to first generation computers and their cost was comparatively low.
 The memory of these computers was much more and data processing became very easy.

 - More reliable.

 - Low power consumption.

-- Maintenance cost was low because failure rate of hardware was very low.
+- Maintenance cost was low because the failure rate of the hardware was very low.

 - Magnetic disk used for external storage.

 - Easy to operate.

 - Upgraded easily.

 - Widely used for various commercial applications all over the world.

 - Lower heat generated.